 We are left to show how this ensemble allows us to implement Count(P).
 Algorithm 14.3, usually called backward search, reports the pseudo-code of such implementation which takes O(p) optimal time, working in p constant-time phases numbered from p - 1 to 0.
 Each phase preserves the following invariant: At the i-th phase, the parameter "first" points to the first row of the sorted rotated matrix M' prefixed by P[i, p - 1] and the parameter "last" points to the last row of M' prefixed by P[i, p - 1].
-Initially the invariant is true by construction: F[C[c]] is the first row in M' starting with c, and F[C[c + 1] - 1] is the last row in M' starting with c (recall that rows are numbered from 0).
-As running example take P = ab, so at the beginning we have: C[b] = 6 and C[b + 1] = C[c] = 8 in Figure 14.7 and thus [6, 7] is the range of rows prefixes by b before that the backward-search starts.
+Initially the invariant is true by construction: F[C[c]] is the first row in M' starting with c, and F[C[c + 1] - 1] is the last row in M' starting with c (recall that rows are numbered from 0).12 As running example take P = ab, so at the beginning we have: C[b] = 6 and C[b + 1] = C[c] = 8 in Figure 14.7 and thus [6, 7] is the range of rows prefixes by b before that the backward-search starts.

 At each subsequent phase, Algorithm 14.3 has found the range of rows [first, last] prefixed by P[i, p-1].
 Then it determines the new range of rows [first, last] prefixed by P[i-1, p-1] = P[i-1]P[i, p-1] by proceeding as follows.
 First it determines the first and last occurrence of the symbol c = P[i-1] in the substring L[first, last] by deploying the function Rank properly queried.
-Specifically Rank(c, first - 1) counts how many occurrences of c precede position first in L, and Rank(c, last) counts how many occurrences of c.
-In fact Property 14.2 and Definition 14.1 imply the equality LF[i] = C[L[i]] + Rank(L[i], i).
-This means that the computation of the LF-mapping can occur efficiently and succinctly provided that we store compactly the data structure that implements Rank(c, k).
-For a formal proof that this mapping actually retrieves the new range of rows [first, last] prefixed by P[i - 1, p - 1] we refer the reader to the seminal publication [7].
-Here we make an example to convince experimentally the reader that everything works fine.
-Refer again to Figure 14.7 and consider, as before, the pattern P = ab and the range [6,7] of rows in M' prefixes by P[2] = b.
-Now pick the previous pattern symbol P[1] = a, Algorithm 14.3 computes Rank(a, 5) = 1 and Rank(a, 7) = 3 because L[0, first - 1] contains 1 occurrences of a and L[0, last] contains 3 occurrences of a.
-So the algorithm computes the new range as: first = C[a] + Rank(a, 5) = 1 + 1 = 2, last = C[a] + Rank(a, 7) - 1 = 1 + 3 - 1 = 3, which is indeed the contiguous range of rows prefixed by the pattern P = ab.
+Specifically Rank(c, first - 1) counts how many occurrences of c precede position first in L, and Rank(c, last) counts how many occurrences of c precede position last in L. These values are then used to compute the LF-mapping of those first/last occurrences of c.
+In fact Property 7 and

-&lt;sup>12We adopt the shorthand notation that C[c + 1] is the entry storing the counting for the symbol following c in the alphabet.
+12We adopt the shorthand notation that C[c + 1] is the entry storing the counting for the symbol following c in the alphabet.